The Trough and the Crest

 I am deeply inspired by how awareness can help us see the future within our present moment, and the power of doing this with others.
+You can learn more about how I came to this work at about me.

 I’ve never really trusted the surf.
 But I invite you to dive in and join me in exploring the poem 'Trough' - remembering the power of the ocean and the power of choice.